anthonychu/durable-entities-agents/README.md

     - Add the necessary Durable Functions and Durable Entities behind the scenes.
     - Enable an HTTP endpoint for interacting with the agent

-3. Call the agent using the HTTP built-in endpoint.
-Specify the conversation session ID.
-If the session doesn't exist, it'll automatically create one:
+3. Call the agent using the built-in HTTP endpoint.
+Specify a conversation session ID (creates one implicitly if it does not exist yet):

     ```http
     POST http://localhost:7071/api/run_agent/haiku_agent/session123